Blueberry Syrup Recipe – Made 3 Ways

 For Blended Syrup:

-• Use a blender, immersion blender, or food processor to blend blueberry mixture to desired consistency.
+• Follow the directions above for Chunky Blueberry Syrup then, use a blender, immersion blender, or food processor to blend blueberry mixture to desired consistency.

 Pour mixture into liquid measuring cup or jar through a fine mesh strainer (this will help remove the seeds) and allow to cool before serving.